Crypto acronyms: Slang, jargon and abbreviations explained

 If someone finds themselves in the unenviable position of being a bagholder, the truth is they’ve been rekt.
 This bit of crypto slang, which comes from the world of video games, means that they lost a lot of money when their coins have collapsed.

 Sats is a crypto abbreviation for Satoshi, the smallest amount of bitcoin that can be sent, with one BTC worth 10 million Sat.
+It gets its name from the mysterious founder of Bitcoin, Satoshi Nakamoto.
 In case you were wondering, the minimum amount of ETH that can be sent is a Wei, worth one-quintillionth of one ETH.

 A whale is a very important concept in crypto.
 They are someone who owns a lot of a particular cryptocurrency.
-They have the power to affect the price of a coin.
-For instance, if one individual buys up a whole load of a coin, then the price of that coin will likely go up.
+They have the power to influence the price of a coin.
+For instance, if one individual buys up a whole load of a coin, then the price of that coin will probably go up.

 On the other hand, if they sell a lot of their tokens, then that will send the price down.
 If a whale is, in and of themselves, cynical about the crypto market and expects it to fail, then they are known as a bearwhale.